Back in 2020, I gave a virtual presentation at X, formerly known as Google X.

 The elephant might be the unaddressed fear you’re feeling in yourself as you contemplate a particular decision.
 Address that elephant head on by writing your fears down.
 Acknowledging what you fear has a way of turning a beast into a statue.
 Your fear becomes a cold, cement block—a passing feeling, a moment in history frozen in time, gazing back at you, harmless.

-The elephant might be that your audience in a presentation is much more senior than you.
+The elephant might be that your audience for a presentation is much more senior than you.
 Do what a 26-year-old Adam Grant did when he was asked to give a lecture to senior Air Force colonels.
 He opened his talk with this remark: “I know what some of you are thinking right now.
 What can I possibly learn from a professor who’s twelve years old?”

 The next time you spot an elephant, don’t ignore it.